 The Weltzheimer family lived in the house until 1963 when the property was sold to developers and remodeling efforts scarred the space.
 However, in 1968, Ellen H. Johnson, Oberlin professor of art history, purchased the home and began the restoration process.
 At her death in 1992, the house was given to Oberlin College to serve as a guesthouse for the art department and the Allen Memorial Art Museum.

-The Weltzheimer/Johnson House is open from noon until 5 p.m. the first and third Sundays of each month.
+The Weltzheimer/Johnson House is open from noon until 5 p.m. the first Sunday of each month.
 Admission is $5 per adult.
 No advance registration is required.